-How Do I Record My Winnings & Losses?
+How Do I Report My Winnings & Losses?

 An amateur who doesn’t play poker for a living will generally file as an amateur under 1040, meaning they show their gambling winnings on the ‘Other Income’ line of the 1040 form, and then, as an itemized deduction, deduct their gambling losses against their winnings.

 Remember that the IRS and the casino share information about W2-Gs that are issued (mostly to jackpot winners), so while you can claim gambling losses against these wins, make sure to include all your wins on your tax forms.
 Otherwise you’ll get a notice from the IRS in the mail, as they do check to see you’ve included major wins.